varnish/hitch/README.md

 Thanks to a contribution from Emeric at Exceliance (the folks behind HAProxy), a special build of `hitch` can be made that utilitizes shared memory to use a common session cache between all child processes.
-This can speed up large `hitch` deployments by avoiding client renegotiation.
+This can speed up large `hitch` deployments by utilizing session resumption.

 Releases
 ---------